spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 ## Prerequisites

-- To create the Azure Key Vault and Disk Encryption Set, you will need an Azure user account with the **Contributor** or **Owner** role on the resource group or subscription.
+- An Azure user account with the **Contributor** or **Owner** role to create the Azure Key Vault and Disk Encryption Set.

-- Create an
+- An
   [Azure Key Vault](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-customer-managed-keys-portal#set-up-your-azure-key-vault)
-  with the following necessary configuration:
+  with the following configuration:

   - Resource access: